tbishaw-stat6250/course-questions-wiki/week-01/README.md

 - Question (jbettonville−stat6250): Based upon past offerings of this course, how frequently do students engage with each other's forum posts?
 - *Question* (cnguyen77-stat6250): How many scheduled forum posts do students need to complete in order to earn a Reading for Breadth Achievement toward their course grade?
 - *Answer* (cnguyen77-stat6250): Students should successfully complete at least 8 of the 10 scheduled forum posts by their assigned due dates.
+- Question (lceballos-stat6250): Can we use articles that are about Python or R instead of SAS?

 [Course Structure Quiz, Problem 3]